 The Timing Requirements: Byte Mode Data Read Operation table describes the data read back operation during parallel byte mode when the DB14/HBEN pin is tied high.
 A falling edge of the CS input is used to activate the parallel bus, DB[7:0] for the device.
 The RD signal is then used to clock the conversion data out of the device.
-In this mode, two RD pulses are required to read the full data output for each analog channel.
+In this mode, three RD pulses are required to read the full data output for each analog channel.
 At the first falling edge of the RD signal, the first byte of the channel 1 conversion result becomes available on DB[7:0].
-This byte is followed by the second byte of conversion data on the next falling edge of the RD signal.
+This byte is followed by the second and third bytes of conversion data on the next two falling edges of the RD signal.
 On subsequent falling edges of the RD signal, the output data for the remaining channels are clocked out in chunks of 8-bit bytes on DB[7:0] in a sequential manner.
-Thus, a total of 12 RD pulses are required to read the output from all input channels of the ADS8586S.
+Thus, a total of 24 RD pulses are required to read the output for all input channels of the ADS8598H.

-In this mode, the FRSTDATA output goes high at the first falling of the RD signal.
-FRSTDATA remains high for two RD pulses until both bytes of the channel 1 conversion result are output.
-At the third falling edge of the RD signal, the FRSTDATA output goes low and remains low throughout the data read operation until going to tristate at the next rising edge of the CS signal.
+In this mode, the FRSTDATA output goes high at the first falling edge of the RD signal.
+FRSTDATA remains high for three RD pulses until channel one conversion result is output.
+At the fourth falling edge of the RD signal, the FRSTDATA output goes low and remains low throughout the data read operation until going to tri-state at the next rising edge of the CS signal.